 California Pedestrian Accident Injuries VS Car Accidents

-Many wrongful death lawsuits are filed in California by the surviving family of a pedestrian struck and killed by a vehicle.
+Usually, the surviving family of a pedestrian killed by a vehicle can file wrongful death lawsuits in California.
 When a devastating event like this occurs, the victim’s family will call a pedestrian accident lawyer to file a lawsuit of wrongful death action against the liable third-party driver–the defendant in a litigation case of this nature.

-Additionally, catastrophic injuries are sustained by pedestrians crossing the road on a daily basis.
+Additionally, pedestrians crossing the road on a daily basis are prone to catastrophic injuries.
 These victims have legal recourse to partner with a personal injury attorney and seek a claim or file a lawsuit against the negligent driver’s insurance company.
 Having a pedestrian accident lawyer represent you when facing serious injuries is critical, as you will have a team of experts who can guide you towards getting the right kind of medical treatment you need, in a timely manner, while pursuing the driver and his insurance company to get you the highest maximum settlement.

-As a pedestrian, you are not seated in a car within a perimeter of metal to take on some of the impact.
-Insteads, your body usually takes all of it, and as a result, these injuries can range from minor (based on the speed of the vehicle and how it strikes a person) to life-threatening damages.
+As a pedestrian, you are not inside a car, leaving you exposed to the impact.
+Instead, your body usually takes all of it.
+This can result in injuries, ranging from minor (based on the speed of the vehicle and how it strikes a person) to life-threatening damages.
 Some of the more common injuries that pedestrian accident lawyers see in their cases include:

-- Broken bones – Shattered bones and fractures that can be life-changing.
+Shattered bones and fractures can have life-changing effects.

-- Paralysis – Some pedestrian injuries, especially those to the spine, rob one of their ability to talk, or have any sensation below the waist or neck.
+Some pedestrian injuries can rob one of their ability to talk.
+Damage to the spine can also make you lose sensation below the waist or neck.

 Based on the severity of one’s injuries, the proven negligence on behalf of the driver, and the injured person’s losses, pain, and suffering, pedestrian accident lawyers can build comprehensive cases to ensure their client gets the maximum compensation they deserve.